-2 013 FCC Form 499-A Teleco mmunications Rep orting Wor ksheet (Reporting 20 12 Revenues) Page 3 Block 2-C: FCC Registration and Contac ct Information Filers must refile Blocks 1 219 Filer 499 ID [from Line 101] if there are any changes in this sectio n.
+2 014 FCC Form 499-A Telecommunication ns Reporting orting Worksheet (Reporting 2013 Revenues) Block 2-C: FCC Registration and Contact Information Filers must refile Blocks 1, if there are e any changes in this section n.
 See Instructions.
-219 Legal name of filer [from Line 102] 221 Chief Executive Officer (or, highest ran the filer does not have a chief executive First MI Last 222 Business address of individual named of n Line 221 Street1 Street2 Street3 check if same as Line 109 \Box City State Zip (postal code) Country if not USA 223 Second ranking company officer, such a (Must be someone other than the individ First MI Last 224 Business address of individual named or n Line 223 Street1 Street2 Street3 check if san ne as Line 109 City State Zip (postal code) Country if not USA 225 Third ranking company officer, such as (Must be someone other than individual 223) First MI Last 226 Business address of individual named of n Line 225 Street1 check if san ne as Line 109 Street2 Street3 City State Zip (postal code) Country if not USA 227 Indicate jurisdictions in which the filer and jurisdictions in which service is like risdictions in wh 1 4 / Country II not USA Guam a 12 montuis.
-Massachusetts New Yo ork Tennessee 🗌 Alaska Hawaii Michigan North C Carolina Texas □ American Samoa Idaho Midway Atoll North D Dakota Utah □ Arizona Illinois Minnesota Norther n Mariana Islands U.S. Virgin Islands Arkansas Indiana Mississippi Ohio Vermont □ California Iowa Missouri Oklaho ma Virginia Johnston Atoll Montana Oregon Wake Island Connecticut Kansas Nebraska Pennsyl vania Washington Delaware Kentucky Nevada Puerto l Rico West Virginia District of Columbia Louisiana New Hampshire Rhode I Island Wisconsin Florida Maine New Jersey South C Carolina Wyoming Georgia Maryland New Mexico South D Dakota 228 Year and month filer first provided (or e heck if prior to 1/1/1999, oth Month PE RSONS MAKING WILLFUL FALSE ST ATEMENTS IN THE WO RKSHEET CAN BE PUNISHED BY FINE OR IMPRISONMENT UNDER TITLE 18 OF THE UNITE D STATES CODE, 18 U.S.C. § 1001
+219 Filer 499 ID [from Line 101] 220 Legal name of filer [from Line 102] 221 Chief Executive Officer (or, highest ranking company of the filer does not have a chief executive officer) ficer if First MI Last 222 Business address of individual named on Line 221 Street1 check if same as Line Street2 Street3 City Zip (postal code) Country if not USA 223 Second ranking company officer, such as Chairman First State MI Last Country if not CD71 (Must be someone other than the individual listed on Lin e 221) 224 Business address of individual named on Line 223 Street1 check if same as Line Street2 Street3 City State Zip (postal code) Country if not USA 225 Third ranking company officer, such as President or Sec. - MI Last (Must be someone other than individuals listed on Lines 223) 221 and 226 Business address of individual named on Line 225 Street1 check if same as Line 109 Street2 Street3 City State Zip (postal code) Country if not USA 227 Indicate jurisdictions in which the filer provides service. - east 15 months and jurisdictions in which service is likely to be provided in the next 12 mont AlabamaGuam Massachusetts New Yo Tennessee AlaskaHawaii Michigan North C arolina Texas American Samoa Idaho Midway Atoll North D akota Utah Arizona Minnesota Northern n Mariana Islands U.S. Virgin Islands Arkansas Mississippi Ohio Vermont California Missouri Oklahon na Virginia Colorado n Atoll Montana Oregon Wake Island Connecticut Kansas Nebraska Pennsylv vania Washington DelawareKentucl y Nevada Puerto R Rico West Virginia District of Columbia Louisia na New Hampshire Rhode Is sland Wisconsin Florida New Jersey South Ca arolina Wyoming Georgia Marylan d New Mexico South D akota s 228 Year and month filer first provided (or expects to provide e) telecommunication ns in the U.S. eck if prior to 1/1/1999, other erwise: Year Month PE RSONS MAKING WILLFUL FALSE STATEMENTS IN THE WORKSHEET CAN BE PUNISHED BY FINE OR I MPRISONMENT UNDER TITLE 18 OF THE UNITE D STATES CODE.
+18 U.S.C . § 1001